 When to Head to the Doctor

 If you are unable to remove the hair at home, head to the doctor.
-If the offending hair is light colored, or if you’re not completely sure you removed the hair and baby is still upset, go to the doctor—this isn’t something you want to “wait out” and see how it does over night.
-If action isn’t taken quickly, or if you think you got it and you didn’t, it could mean the difference between baby keeping their toe or not.
+If the offending hair is light-colored, or if you’re not completely sure you removed the hair and baby is still upset, go to the doctor—this isn’t something you want to “wait out” and see how it does overnight.
+If action isn’t taken quickly, or if you think you got it and you didn’t, it could mean the difference between a baby keeping their toe or not.

 What is a Hair Tourniquet?

 The phenomenon of getting a hair wrapped around a toe (or another body part) is called a “hair tourniquet.”
 It occurs frequently in babies under 1 year old, often during nap time.
 They may get a hair inside of a footie pajama or sock, wiggle around, and twist the hair tighter and tighter.
 This can also happen with loose thread from clothing or bedding, but that is less common.
 Human hair is more elastic, and is more likely to wrap in this way around digits.